 Participants are selected to measure environmental variables and provide their subjective perception of environmental quality and comfort of the public spaces.

-Find out more about this exciting innovation, and if you can take part!
+Find out more about this exciting innovation, and if you can take part.

-More information about citizens' observatories of environmental quality in four public spaces!
+More information about citizens' observatories of environmental quality in four public spaces.

 You can report on how you perceive your environment.
-Your subjective perceptions, e.g., if it is too hot, too noisy or if you can't breath properly, are important!
+Your subjective perceptions, e.g., if it is too polluted, too hot, too noisy or if you can't breath properly, are important!
 And we would like to know.
 We are all affected by our environments, so if you have other physical/emotional symptoms, e.g., are you happy, sad, irritated, etc., feel free to let us know.

 In addition to uploading your observations and leaving your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
 We have a common forum where all participants can discuss with each other.

-Data from the CITI-SENSE project will be made available in the GEOSS portal.
+Data from the CITI-SENSE project will be made available on the GEOSS portal.
 This is the main entry point to Earth Observation data from all over the world.
 Our data will seamlessly merge with data from other providers to help create a more comprehensive understanding of the world we live in.